pfnet-research/NoTransactionBandNetwork/README.md

 As you can see there, the no-transaction-band can be implemented by simply adding one special layer to an arbitrary neural network.

-More comprehensive library for Deep Hedging, [`pfhedge`](https://github.com/pfnet-research/pfhedge), is available on PyPI.
+A comprehensive library for Deep Hedging, [`pfhedge`](https://github.com/pfnet-research/pfhedge), is available on PyPI.

 ## References